setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 UT in memory.
 Unit is method/function under test.

+Mutation tests are executed only with unit tests.
+Test coverage is executed only with unit tests.

 | Depend or can depend          | UT  | IT      | ET      |
 |-------------------------------|-----|---------|---------|
 | Java (or other platform)      | YES | YES     | YES     |